ctm/yld/src/thanks/agdg/agdgat.md

 are tracked on a spreadsheet.

 I'm enjoying this process, even though I've fallen short more times than I've exceeded my goals.
-I miss many meetings because [Team RWB](../team_rwb.html) meets for Taco Tuesdays twice a month, but that's one nice thing about weekly meetings, there's another one next week.